-The holder of a negotiable instrument means any person entitled to the possession of the instrument in his own name and to receive or recover the amount due there on from the parties liable thereto.
+The holder of a negotiable instrument means any person entitled to the possession of the instrument in his own name and to receive or recover the amount due there on from the parties liable Holder and Holder in Due Course Holder thereto.
 Thus, in order to be called a 'holder' a person must satisfy the following two conditions: (Sec.
 8).